BBGrimmett2/bbgrimmett2.github.io/_posts/2025-07-12-Deploy-Minecraft-Server-With-Ansible-And-ServiceNow.md

 ---
 title: "Deploying a Vanilla Minecraft Server Through ServiceNow and Ansible Automation Platform"
+description: Learn how to automate the deployment of a Vanilla Minecraft server using Ansible Automation Platform and ServiceNow.
+This hands-on demo showcases how enterprise-grade tools enable self-service, governed, and repeatable application provisioning—even for game servers.
+A fun, practical example of real-world automation patterns.
 author: bbgrimmett2
 date: 2025-07-12 12:00:00 -0600
 categories: [Ansible, Demos]